 (c) to the extent that it is practicable — the facility and the activities that will, or are likely to, take place when the facility is in operation.

-[Regulation 16 amended in Gazette 30 Dec 2011 p.
+[Regulation 16 amended: Gazette 30 Dec 2011 p.
 5549.]

 17. Implementation and improvement of the safety management system